 Unfortunately, a review of these standards reveal only a limited number of APIs with established occupational exposure limits (OELs).
 Furthermore, examination of the Food and Drug Administration's (FDA) National Drug Code (NDC) Directory reveals over 71,000 prescription drugs that have been assigned a NDC number.

 While there is certainly some duplication of APIs due to different formulations and dosage strengths, the number of APIs that exist is still easily in the tens of thousands of unique compounds.
 Many of these compounds meet the definition of a "potent compound" and would have OELs much lower than traditional hazardous substances.
-Just because a potent compound lacks an OEL does not mean that it is harmless.
+Just because a potent compound lacks an OEL on a safety data sheet does not mean that it is harmless.
 Potent compounds must be managed differently than traditional hazardous substances.

 New compounds enter a company’s development pipeline through a variety of channels: compounds can be identified through drug discovery technologies, can be in-licensed from other companies, or may become a generic drug coming off patent expiration.
 Once a compound enters a company’s development pipeline, it will need to be reviewed for appropriate hazard information.

 This review should be conducted by an occupational toxicologist with the training and experience in evaluating potent compounds.
 Potent compound evaluations conducted by inexperienced personnel often lead to increased exposure risk due to overlooking critical toxicology information or to expensive over classification of the potent compound.

 Once a potent compound evaluation has been completed, the company will need to determine the appropriate combination of engineering controls necessary to prevent occupational exposure.
 The appropriate combination is typically determined through the use of a control banding strategy such as those discussed by Naumann.